 Rationale:

-Background: These fund-raising opportunities are standing activities that WPC has participated in and that session has in the past approved
+Background: During the year the Mission Team has many mission projects that include a fund-raising component.
+All the fund-raising activities identified in this motion have been approved by the Mission team.
+These fund-raising opportunities are long standing activities that WPC has participated in and that Session has approved in the past.

-Mission Team has put forth the motion above to assist in obtaining session approval for fund-raising activities for the rest of the calendar year in 2021.
+Mission Team has put forth the motion above and requests Session approval for fund-raising activities for the remainder of the 2021 calendar year.